 The ultimate responsibility for the governance of ethics rests with the board.
 The board serves as the focal point and custodian of corporate governance for the company.

 The board commits to the Constitution of the Republic of South Africa (including the Bill of Rights) and accepts the principles of fairness, accountability, integrity and transparency.
 The board strives, as a minimum, to ensure compliance with all applicable legislation and regulations, leading standards and with its own code of ethics.

 The board is assisted in governing the ethics of the organisation by the Social and Ethics Committee.

 The board, assisted by its committees, is committed to maintaining an ethical culture, on transformation within the company, on fair, transparent and responsible remuneration and on the continued development and training of its employees.

 The board has adopted a zero-tolerance approach to fraud and the appropriate remedial action is taken should there be found to be any substance to the matter reported.

 The code of ethics adopted by the board, commits the company and its employees to the highest ethical standards of conduct.

-Through the social and ethics committee the board adopted the principles of the United Nations Global Compact in the areas of human rights, labor, the environment and anticorruption, as well as promoting economic and social wellbeing of people.
+Through the Social and Ethics Committee the board adopted the principles of the United Nations Global Compact in the areas of human rights, labour, the environment and anti-corruption, as well as promoting economic and social well-being of people.

 3. RESPONSIBLE CORPORATE CITIZENSHIP